davidmrtns/davidmrtns/README.md

 - 📖 I’m pursuing a degree in Computer Science
 - 💻 Lover of software development
-- 🎧 Probably listening some music rn...
+- 🎧 Probably listening some pop music rn...

 ### More about me: